THE SCARIEST JOBS CHART EVER

+Interestingly, the unemployment rate plunged to 6.7% from 7.0% last month.
+This improvement came as the labour force participation rate fell to 62.8% from 63.0%.

-All told, this was the second straight disappointing monthly jobs report, and it’s another reminder that the U.S. labour market remains anemic.
+All of this reminds us that the U.S. labour market remains anemic.

-Bill McBride of Calculated Risk runs a chart every month that puts the jobs recovery into better perspective.
+Calculated Risk runs a chart every month that puts the current jobs recovery into perspective.

 Business Insider Emails & Alerts